Hospital Bag Checklist for Mum, Baby and Partner

 • Snacks and drinks.
 Labour can sometimes be very long, so you could consider packing some snacks and drinks.
 However, speak to your medical team about whether or not you will be allowed to eat or drink anything during labour.
 Also, consider packing some of your favourite snacks for after labour as you may feel like some comfort food during your hospital stay.

-Hospital Bag Essentials for Your Birth Partner
+What to Pack in the Hospital Bag for Your Birth Partner

 • Snacks and water.
-Labour can be thirsty work even for supportive partners.
+Labour can be thirsty work, even for supportive partners.
 Pack some snacks and water, as well as change for the hospital vending machines.

 • Phone, camera and/or video camera, and chargers and batteries.
 Don’t forget to pack a phone to stay in contact with loved ones, and for some entertainment during downtimes.
 The camera will come in handy to take some happy snaps.
 (Make sure the camera’s memory card has plenty of free space on it.)